akrasuski1/halb-cpu/opcodes.md

 - CMP (same as SUB, but doesn't store)
 - BIT (same as AND, but doesn't store)

+(a good idea might be to use immediate value as source, sacrificing one of the other registers - probably H)

 (total: 16x10 = 160)

 Non-two-register: